 There is room to land a seaplane on the Inlet as has been done in the past.

-For us mortals, turn off the Princes Highway 205 km south of Sydney or 867 km north of Melbourne and travel 13 km to the east, all on sealed roads.
+For us mortals, turn off the Princes Highway 205 km south of Sydney or 867 km north of Melbourne and travel 13 km to the east.

 Situated 35km south of Nowra Sussex Inlet is popular for water sports, being on the small river, called 'The Inlet' which connects St Georges Basin with the ocean.